Taking your case VCAT

 Lawyers or other representatives are generally not permitted to represent parties in a Small Claim.

 VCAT may waive a fee if payment of the fee would cause the person responsible for its payment financial hardship.
 VCAT has indicated that fees will generally be waived if the applicant is a pensioner, health care card holder or receiving a low income.

 The fee waiver forms and guidelines are available at www.vcat.vic.gov.au.

 Other fees may become payable.
 For example, if your dispute will take more than one day to hear, a hearing fee may become payable unless the Tribunal agrees to waive the fee.

-More information about hearing fees can be found in the VCAT fee tables.
+More information about hearing fees can be found here.